Google Workspace

 Google Docs

 While GitHub is a perfect tool to organize your work, we use Google Docs, Sheets and other Workspace functionality for selected tasks.
-It’s a great tool for remote and asynchronous collaboraion if you follow these easy steps working with your documents:
+It’s a great tool for remote and asynchronous collaboration if you follow these easy steps working with your documents:

 • Avoid working in offline Word or Excel files and uploading/attaching them to emails and GitHub issues later.
 Those are difficult to find and collaborate on.
 Attach the link to an online Google document to your issue on GitHub;